roughk/CSCI-49XX/Labs/lab4/lab4.md

 https://github.com/roughk/lab4_license

-9.Write five sentences about choosing a project to work on in this course.
+9. Write five sentences about choosing a project to work on in this course.
 ---
 I would want to work on a project that benefits the RPI community.
 The users would be RPI students, and potentially RPI staff or community members.
 Since the goal of such